mozilla/active-data-recipes/README.md

     adr hours_on_try

-Returns the total number of compute hours spend on try over the past week.
+Returns the total number of compute hours spent on try over the past week.
 The date range can be modified with `--from-date` and `--to-date` using the format described [here][0].
 For example:

     adr hours_on_try --from-date today-2month --to-date today-month